 Terry Perdanawati is a part-time copywriter and translator and a full-time art enjoyer.
 Trained in business administration and English as a Foreign Language, she used to be a corporate secretary and English instructor before working with Jay Afrisando on his music and art projects.
 She is currently a hearing person.

-This project is supported by the Jerome Foundation through the Jerome Hill Artist Fellowship 2021-22.
+This project was supported by the Jerome Foundation through the Jerome Hill Artist Fellowship 2021-22.

 Sound Scene 2022, Smithsonian Hirshhorn National Museum of Modern and Contemporary Art, Washington, DC, US on 4-5 June 2022.